Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 An 18th century weaving machine as used at the Pasold factory

-Legend has it that Johannes saw a ladybird in a dream, which inspired him to establish the business.
-What is certain is that from the earliest days the Pasold company was always at the forefront of garment technology, using the latest machinery and maufacturing techniques to knit cloth that was silky smooth, pleasing to the eye, resilient and fun to wear.
+Legend has it that Johannes saw a ladybird in a dream, which inspired the venture.
+From the outset Pasolds were at the forefront of garment technology, using the latest machinery and maufacturing techniques to make silky smooth clothes that were pleasing to the eye, resilient and fun to wear.
+In the eighteenth century they perfected a way of knitting rather than weaving garments, which they kept as a close-guarded secret.

 Delivering machinery to Pasolds Fleissen Factory in the late 19th century.
 It was tough work!
 (With special thanks to Eric W. Pasold, OBE)